 Note that Kingston Post Office is temporarily closed.
 All BRP's have been sent to the Post Office branch in New Malden.

 The requirement to register with the police, or update your details if you have already registered, has been abolished.

 If you have a visa or biometric residence permit (BRP) and need to tell the Home Office about a change in circumstances, you can do that here.

 If you have any concerns or queries, please email the Student Immigration Advisory Service at firstname.lastname@example.org.

 It is important to open a UK bank account when you first arrive and you should do some research to find the best bank account for your individual needs.
 You will need a letter to confirm that you are a student at Kingston which you will receive after completing enrolment.
 You can get advice from the following sources:

 We have put together lots of great tips and information to help you with settling in at Kingston.
 Make sure you have access to Canvas, our virtual learning platform, and the Kingston University app so you can view all the online orientation sessions.
 You can find out more about these platforms on our Welcome page.

-Welcome Week start dates vary by course.
+Welcome Week starts on 18 September 2023.
 These events include a range of informative sessions to help you get settled and exciting social events to make new friends.